 Through education, awareness and skills practice, Green Dot participants are equipped to react and intervene in high-risk situations — resulting in the ultimate reduction of violence.
 For population level change to occur, Niners make individual choices to actively intervene and address violence in our community.
 Together, this combined effort leads to a large shift in campus culture.

 Green Dot is coordinated by the Center for Wellness Promotion in partnership with the Jamie Kimble Foundation for Courage.
 JKFFC supported the initial start-up of Green Dot by funding a four-day virtual certification training in May 2021.
-41 staff and faculty from various divisions (Student Affairs, Academic Affairs, Business Affairs, Athletics, University Advancement and Institutional Integrity) are certified in the Green Dot Strategy, and will begin offering training to students, staff, and faculty in Fall 2021.
+30 staff and faculty from various divisions (Student Affairs, Academic Affairs, Business Affairs, Athletics, University Advancement and Institutional Integrity) are certified in the Green Dot Strategy, and began offering training to students, staff, and faculty in Fall 2021.

 Interested in Hosting a Training?